A stable local commuting projector and optimal $hp$ approximation estimates in ${\boldsymbol H}(\mathrm{curl})$: Introduction

 This contribution is organized as follows: Section~\ref{sec_not} fixes the setting and notation.
 The above-described main results are collected in Section~\ref{sec_main_res}.
 The well-posedness of the central definition of our stable local commuting projector is verified in Section~\ref{sec_Phc_WP}, and the proofs of the three principal theorems are then presented respectively in Sections~\ref{sec_Phc_proof}--\ref{sec_hp_proof}.
-Finally, a result of independent interest, stipulating a polynomial-degree-robust equivalence of constrained and unconstrained best-approximation on a single tetrahedron in the $\Hc$-setting, including $hp$ data oscillation terms, is presented in Appendix~\ref{sec_constr}.
+A result of independent interest, stipulating a polynomial-degree-robust equivalence of constrained and unconstrained best-approximation on a single tetrahedron in the $\Hc$-setting, including $hp$ data oscillation terms, is presented in Appendix~\ref{sec_constr}.
+Finally, a technical result on broken regular decomposition in a patch is presented in Appendix~\ref{sec_broken_reg}.